centarro/commerce-docs/docs/v2/developer-guide/products/product-management.md

 The Operations menu that appears in the rightmost column of the Products overview page can be modified with custom code, using [hook_entity_operation_alter].
 If you are unfamiliar with hooks, see [Understanding Hooks] in the documentation provided by drupal.org.

-!!! info "In the next section, we'll look at how you can futher customize the Products View to provide Product Export options."
+!!! info "In the next section, we'll look at how you can further customize the Products View to provide Product Export options."

 ## Importing and exporting